Batcave: Memorabilia

 The cave stores unique memorabilia items collected from the various cases Batman has worked on over the years.
 Originally, these were stored in a room designed just for them; it was explained that Batman and Robin took one memento from each case.
 Later, the trophies were shown to be in the large main area of the cave, residing among the rest of the Batcave's furnishings.

 The most regularly featured trophies are a full-size animatronic Tyrannosaurus rex, a giant replica of a Lincoln penny, and an oversized Joker playing card.
 The T. Rex comes from an adventure on "Dinosaur Island" (Batman #35 1946); the penny was originally a trophy from Batman's encounter with a penny-obsessed villain named the Penny Plunderer (World's Finest Comics #30 1947), but was later retconned into being from an encounter with Two-Face.
 Other "keepsakes" in the cave come from "The Thousand and One Trophies of Batman!"
 (Detective Comics #158, 1950).
 These three stories were reprinted in Batman #256.

-Modern retellings of the items' origins can be found in Batman Chronicles stories in issue #8 ("Secrets of the Batcave: Dinosaur Island") and issue #19 ("The Penny Plunderers").

-A story in Batman #81 featured Two-Face tying Batman and Robin to a giant replica of his silver dollar coin.
-This story was the basis for an episode of Batman: The Animated Series wherein Batman gains the giant coin from that encounter; this has caused widespread confusion as to the actual origin of the coin trophy.

-Other pieces often shown in the Batcave are Two-Face's original coin, Deathstroke's sword, the shroud of the vampiric Monk, and oversized ten-pins.

 There is also a glass case display of Jason Todd's Robin costume as a memorial to him, with the epitaph "A Good Soldier", which remains even after Todd's resurrection.
 Barbara Gordon's Batgirl costume also remains on display.
-In the Dark Horse two-part crossover, Grendel/Batman II, Hunter Rose's skull is also put on display in the memorabilia room.

-After the Flashpoint comic book storyline, a letter written by a Thomas Wayne from an alternate timeline addressed to Bruce Wayne has lain in a display case, as a reminder of Thomas's love for his son and encouraging him to move on from his tragic past.
-However, this letter was destroyed by the reborn Eobard Thawne as a way to hurt Bruce for Thomas's attempt to kill him before Flashpoint ended.
+After the Flashpoint comic book storyline, a letter written by a Thomas Wayne from an alternate timeline addressed to Bruce Wayne has lain in a display case, as a reminder of Thomas's love for his son and encouraging him to move on from his past.
+The letter was destroyed by the reborn Eobard Thawne as a way to hurt Bruce for Thomas's attempt to kill him.